0xalwayslucky/bakepws/README.md

         used.

 -c      Specify the exact amount of combinations. n means one word combined with n others.
-        When specifying this, --min and --max will be ignored.
+        When specifying -c, --min and --max will be ignored.

 --min   Sepcify the amount of minimum combinations.
 0 means no combinations will be made.
         When specifying --min, --max will default to maximum possible length.